Welcome to Contemporary Practices in Early Intervention for Children Birth to Five!

 - Completion of the curriculum may be eligible for continuing education credit depending on your professional designation and state licensing requirements.
 Read More.....

-- The District of Columbia and Alaska early intervention service programs have made arrangements for access to the CPEI curriculum for their providers.
+- The District of Columbia Early Intervention Program, Strong Start, has made arrangements for access to the CPEI curriculum for their providers.

 DC Read More.....